dy/templize/README.md

 params.hidden = true
 ```

-Templize expression processor can also be used with other template parts libraries as:
+_Templize_ expression processor can also be used with other template instancing libraries as:

 ```js
 import { TemplateInstance } from '@github/template-parts'